dborisenko/dborisenko.github.io/_posts/2016-02-07-static-microservice-discovery.markdown

 }
 {% endhighlight %}

-# Pros and Cons of Static Discovery
+# Conclusion

-Let's have a look on pros and cons of a static discovery
+Let's have a look on pros and cons of a static discovery method.

 ## Pros: Simplicity